-Go back to the DECISIONTREE-TRAIN algorithm and modify it so that it takes a maximum depth parameter.
-This should require adding two lines of code and modifying three others. is a parameter that controls other parameters of the model.
+Such a knob is called a hyperparameter.
+It is so called because it is a parameter that controls other parameters of the model.
 The exact definition of hyperparameter is hard to pin down: it's one of those things that are easier to identify than define.
 However, one of the key identifiers for hyperparameters (and the main reason that they cause consternation) is that they cannot be naively adjusted using the training data.

-In DECISIONTREETRAIN, as in most machine learning, the learning algorithm is essentially trying to adjust the parameters of the model so as to minimize training error.
+In DecisionTreeTrain, as in most machine learning, the learning algorithm is essentially trying to adjust the parameters of the model so as to minimize training error.
 This suggests an idea for choosing hyperparameters: choose them so that they minimize training error.